-- (a) The Association will have: - (i) a minimum of three Directors; and - (ii) a maximum of eleven Directors. - (b) The Board of Directors will consist of: - (i) a President elected at the National Conference, who is also an Ordinary Member of the Association; - a Vice President elected at the National Conference, who is also an Ordinary Member of the Association; - (iii) one appointee from the geographic region represented by each of the State or Territory AMAs who is also: - (A) appointed by the applicable State or Territory AMA;

-- (B) a member of that State or Territory AMA; and - (C) who has the skills and experience appropriate to be a Director of the Association; and - (iv) one appointee from and appointed by the doctors-in-training Practice Group, who is also a member of that group and who has the skills and experience appropriate to be a Director of the Association.
+- (a) The Association will have: - (i) a minimum of three Directors; and - (ii) a maximum of eleven Directors. - (b) The Board of Directors will consist of: - (i) a President elected at the National Conference, who is also an Ordinary Member of the Association; - a Vice President elected at the National Conference, who is also an Ordinary Member of the Association; - (iii) one appointee from the geographic region represented by each of the State or Territory AMAs who meets all the following criteriais also: - (A) they are appointed by the applicable State or Territory AMA in accordance with clause 17.4; - (B) they are a member of that State or Territory AMA; and - (C) the Board is satisfied that they have who has the skills and experience appropriate to be a Director of the Association; and - (iv) one appointee from and appointed by the doctors-in-training Practice Groupin accordance with clause 17.4, who is also a member of that group and who the Board is satisfied has the skills and experience appropriate to be a Director of the Association.